Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 The jury sums up the results of the first round.

-Sounds of music (symphony No. 40 by Mozart).
+Music sounds (Symphony No. 40 by Mozart).

-II round “Historical”
+Round II “Historical”

 I.

-Task: write down the names of famous mathematicians and physicists.
+Assignment: write down the names of famous mathematicians and physicists.

 II.
 The rest are asked questions on a historical topic:

-Kindly learn arithmetic,
+It's nice to learn arithmetic,

 3) Which of the ancient Greek mathematicians took an active part in the Olympic Games and was the winner in the pentathlon?